 The percentage of vulnerabilities attributed to each language is also in line with the above rankings. .NET accounted for 31% of vulnerabilities observed, while Java and ASP accounted for 28% and 15%, respectively.

 Language adoption also varies widely by industry—for instance, the financial sector is heavy on ASP, while the gaming industry is dominated by PHP.
 Banking relies heavily on both Java and .NET, while government seems to avoid ColdFusion and Perl when building web applications.
-The breakdown per industry is as follows:

-Languages with Most Vulnerabilities
+Languages With Most Vulnerabilities

 Based on the report’s findings, .NET takes the prize for the language with the most vulnerabilities, followed by Java and ASP: